-Trump campaign to resume TV ads on Monday with new targets in its sites
+Trump campaign to resume TV ads on Monday with new targets in its sights

 The move to take a brief ad blitz pause comes as the president trails Biden in national polling and, more importantly, in the latest surveys in the key battleground states.

-The move also came as the former vice presidents campaign is stepping up its game – spending roughly $30 the past two weeks to run TV, digital and radio commercials in the key battlegrounds.
+The move also came as the former vice president's campaign is stepping up its game – spending roughly $30 million the past two weeks to run TV, digital and radio commercials in the key battlegrounds.
 That’s a dramatic increase compared to what they had been spending prior to mid-July.

 THE LATEST FROM FOX NEWS ON THE 2020 PRESIDENTIAL CAMPAIGN